 Motor-Vehicle Exception to Governmental Tort Liability Act

-In this 2-1 unpublished per curiam decision (Jansen, dissenting), the Court of Appeals affirmed the trial court’s denial of Defendant Deshawn Harris’s motion for summary disposition, in which Harris sought to dismiss Plaintiff Mary LaTarte’s third-party lawsuit on governmental immunity grounds.
-The Court held that a question of fact existed as to whether Harris, a Saginaw City police officer, acted with gross negligence in causing the subject motor vehicle collision.
+In this 2-1 unpublished per curiam decision (Borrello, dissenting), the Court of Appeals affirmed the trial court’s summary disposition order dismissing Plaintiff Julia Mickens’s third-party action against Defendant Suburban Mobility Authority for Regional Transportation (“SMART”) on governmental immunity grounds.
+The majority held that Mickens failed to present any evidence that might create a question of fact as to whether SMART’s employee, April Nickerson, was negligent in her operation of the SMART bus that was involved in the subject motor vehicle collision.

 . . .